ways/rpi-readonly/README.md

 Based on https://hallard.me/raspberry-pi-read-only/

+Will also:
-Will also prepare but not enable watchdog.
+* prepare but not enable watchdog.
+* remove software usually not needed on headless systems

 TODO:
 * Test
-* Currently breaks wifi
 * A few operations are not repeatable, fix.
 * force installs/uninstalls?